 The foods are placed in glass jars.
 The lids used to seal the jars are special.
 They have a rubber seal around the edge.
 A metal ring holds them in place until the falling temperature causes a vacuum seal.

 Canned foods are ideal for long term food storage, because there is no need for refrigeration.
 The foods keep for years, rather than months.
+When the jar is opened, they are ready to eat.

 Drying foods to preserve them is not a new idea.
 Native populations dried strips of meat in the sun or over open fires to make jerky.
 The appliances available for drying foods at home are relatively new.